NICOLE NAONE

 PROJECTS

-SELECT BIBLIOGRAPHY
+SELECT

 Furtado, Nicole.
 “Indigenous Futurisms.”
 The New Routledge Companion to Science Fiction, Taylor & Francis, United Kingdom, 2024, pp. 26–33.